Home Expeditions Premium Expedition Overlanding Guide

 The entry point for independent expedition overlanding.
 In Namibia, operators such as Bushlore, Voetspore Rentals, and Asco Car Hire provide Toyota Land Cruiser 79 Series vehicles fully outfitted with camping equipment, recovery gear, dual batteries, ARB fridges, two spare wheels, GPS with Tracks4Africa loaded, satellite tracking, and 24/7 emergency support.
 The vehicle briefing — which good operators take seriously — covers recovery procedures, river crossing techniques, sand driving, and emergency protocols.
 You drive; they have already solved the preparation problem.

-This tier is appropriate for those with genuine off-road driving experience, comfort with navigation in remote terrain, and the judgement to know when not to proceed.
+This tier is appropriate for those with genuine off-road driving experience and comfort with navigation in remote terrain.
 It is not appropriate for people whose off-road experience is limited to moderate gravel roads.

 Tier 3 — Own-vehicle expedition, full self-sufficiency